soura-phy/soura-phy.github.io/index.md

 <h2>About myself</h2>

-I am a 5th-year undergraduate at Indian Institute of Science, Bengaluru, with a broad interest in Physics.
-I am pursuing the <a href='https://bs-ug.iisc.ac.in/'>BS-MS program</a> at the IISc.
+I am a first-year PhD student at the Ohio State University.
+I work on theoretical astrophysics, cosmology and astroparticle physics.
+I joined the PhD program at OSU Department of Physics, starting August 2025.

-I joined the IISc in 2020 after completing 12th grade.
+I completed my undergraduate and master's studies at Indian Institute of Science in Bengaluru, India.
+I graduated with BS and MS degree in 2025, with a major in Physics.
 My primary interest is in astrophysics, especially astroparticle physics and cosmology.
 I have taken undergraduate and graduate-level courses in astrophysics, cosmology, and high-energy physics.
 Besides, I have been involved in astroparticle physics and cosmology research for the last two years.
-I will be joining the Ohio State University in August 2025, as a graduate student in the Department of Physics.

 <h2>What I work on</h2>